How to Name Your D&D Character: Tips for Every Class

 Bard & Warlock Names

 Charisma-driven classes deserve names with dramatic flair.
-Bard names lean theatrical—musical references, alliterative constructions, and names that sound like they belong on a concert poster.
+Bard names lean theatrical, with musical references, alliterative constructions, and names that sound like they belong on a concert poster.
 Warlock names skew darker, hinting at the price of their patron's power through ominous suffixes and forbidden-sounding syllables.
 Both classes thrive on names that demand attention.
+For 80+ musical ideas across tavern, court, wandering, comic, and tragic performers, see our full guide to bard names.

 Lyric Silvanus

-Music is woven into the very identity—a name that sings itself.
-Perfect for a college of lore bard who collects stories and secrets across the realm.
+Music is built into the name itself.
+Works well for a college of lore bard who collects stories and secrets across the realm.

 Malachar Dreadpact